 3. Get Regular Exercise – adequate exercise for most people equates to a minimum of 30 minutes of moderate exercise per day.
 Having trouble getting started?
 Try walking as the first step to a new exercise regime; you will be amazed at how energized you feel afterward and how much a walk outdoors can elevate your mood.

 4. Maintain a Healthy Body Weight – having extra weight puts you at risk for cardiovascular disease, diabetes, and cancer, amongst other diseases which can take years off your life.
 It is also hard on your joints.
 In the Circulation study, it is recommended to try to maintain a BMI of less than 25.

 5. Regulate Alcohol Consumption – despite what you hear about the potential benefits of red wine, moderation of alcohol consumption is very important in terms of preventing cancer and other negative health events, such as heart disease and stroke.
 American recommendations are up to one standard drink (14 grams of alcohol – 350ml of 5% beer, 150ml of wine, or 44ml of spirits) per day for women, and up to two standard drinks per day for men.

 When considering our future years and how we want to live them to the best of our ability, prevention should be at the forefront of our minds rather than management of disease solely with prescription medications and procedures such as angioplasty.

 And Most Importantly…

-Arguably the very most important thing we can do for ourselves is be cognizant of our mental attitude and spiritual disposition.
-Without a healthy mindset it is difficult, if not impossible, to make healthy lifestyle changes.
+Arguably the very most important thing we can do for ourselves is to be cognizant of our mental attitude and spiritual disposition.
+Without a healthy mindset, it is difficult, if not impossible, to make healthy lifestyle changes.
 Some of our favourite tips: exercise your brain, maintain social connections, get adequate sleep, meditate and practice mindfulness, and laugh!